crheller/crheller.github.io/_projects/2_project.md

 ## <a name="basics"></a>The basics
 PCA is a linear dimensionality reduction method.
-The goal of dimensionalty reduction, in general, is find new represenations of the original data which maintain the data's structure, while reducing the number of dimensions needed to describe it.
-In the case of PCA, this is done by finding the ordered set of linear **basis** vectors which capture the principal axes of variation in the original data, discarding the basis vectors which capture the least amount of variance and **transforming** the orignal data into this new, lower dimensional space.
+The goal of dimensionalty reduction, in general, is to find a represenation of the original data which maintains the data's overall structure while reducing the number of dimensions needed to describe it.
+In the case of PCA, this is done by finding the ordered set of orthonormal **basis** vectors which capture the principal axes of variation in the original data.
+To reduce the dimensionality, we then discard the basis vectors which capture the least amount of variance and **transform** the orignal data by projecting it onto the remaining basis vectors.
+We can then **reconstruct** a "denoised", low-rank version of the original data.
 This basic idea is illustrated in the cartoon below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">